gatemedia/api-tommy/README.md

 ## Usage

-Here is the requirements in order to have a happy tommy (pun intended):
+Here is the requirements in order to have an happy tommy (pun intended):

 * The better place to document your API is your controllers.
 * Each class/method is documented using [TomDoc](http://tomdoc.org/).